 Performance measurement in a 'game situation' based on a series of jumping activities familiar to the players can be used as a daily tool.
 Key parameters for basketball players are identified as ground contact time between landing and take-off - an indicator of explosive motivity - and time of suspension - a specific measure of proportionately developed strength correlating to the height achieved of the centre of gravity of the subject.
 Testing can be a very useful tool for all sports - this study identified meaningful tests that were fun, familiar, easily performed and unobtrusive.

-Several years ago while performing a set of leg extensions in the gym - 3 reps at roughly 95% 1RM for power development in sprint starting I noticed that if I performed a short - 2 to 3 second isometric contraction in situ immediately before the lifts I was able to move the resistance far more quickly.
+Several years ago, while performing a set of leg extensions in the gym - 3 reps at 95% 1RM for power development in sprint starting I noticed that if I performed a short - 2 to 3-second isometric contraction in situ immediately before the lifts I was able to move the resistance far more quickly.
 While I could grasp the potential benefit of this in my event I did not fully understand why.
-A recent paper has answered my question: Based on power / performance measurements immediately after a 3 second maximum voluntary isometric contraction (MVC) of knee extensors improvements in jump height of 5.03%, maximal force, 4.94% and acceleration impulse at 9.49% were observed.
+A recent paper has answered my question: Based on power/performance measurements immediately after a 3 second maximum voluntary isometric contraction (MVC) of knee extensors improvements in jump height of 5.03%, maximal force, 4.94% and acceleration impulse at 9.49% were observed.
 Cycle sprints and countermovement jumps were unaffected.
-Selected dynamic activities can be enhanced by performing 3 repetitions of 3 second duration MVC's.
+Selected dynamic activities can be enhanced by performing 3 repetitions of 3-second duration MVC's.

-With the recent comments and reports on swimming training arguing the case very strongly for more specific land-based strength/power training for short distance sprint events it was interesting read paper concluding that stronger track cyclists have an advantage in producing power and are generally faster sprint cyclists.
+With the recent comments and reports on swimming training arguing the case very strongly for more specific land-based strength/power training for short distance sprint events, it was interesting to read the paper concluding that stronger track cyclists have an advantage in producing power and are generally faster sprint cyclists.
 Why am I not surprised?

 Finally, we move into the speed domain with an eye on muscle function.
-It has been concluded that from an experimental comparison of different warm-up stretch protocols that active or passive static stretching reduces 20 metre sprint performance based on a study of 97 male rugby players.
+It has been concluded that from an experimental comparison of different warm-up stretch protocols that active or passive static stretching reduces 20-metre sprint performance based on a study of 97 male rugby players.
 This is in comparison to active dynamic stretching which served to improve performance.
-If your performer is required to produce their best over short sprints then static stretching carried out before this activity is likely to reduce their performance compared to a dynamic routine.
-This applies in a training or competition situation.
+If your performer is required to produce their best over short sprints, then static stretching carried out before this activity is likely to reduce their performance compared to a dynamic routine.
+This applies to a training or competition situation.
 Earlier we looked at the relationship between strength and endurance work.
-On a similar basis a paper has studied the effect of specific straight-line sprint training on agility and vice-versa.
-The outcome was that there was little or no discernable transferability of skill from one to the other either way and that they largely remain separate skills.
+On a similar basis, a paper has studied the effect of specific straight-line sprint training on agility and vice-versa.
+The outcome was that there was little or no discernible transferability of skill from one to the other either way and that they remain separate skills.
 This clearly offers a message to the coach keen to develop either quality in their athlete.

-Speed merchants appear to be susceptible to hamstring injury, most specifically the biceps femoris (BF).
+Speed merchants are susceptible to a hamstring injury, most specifically the biceps femoris (BF).
 The complete reason for this fact still escapes sports science and the medical profession.
-However, a recent study that looked at hamstring muscle group recruitment, timing and extension / flexion phases during sprinting on a treadmill identified the fact that of the muscles concerned - semitendinous (ST), semimembranosus (SM) and BF - the BF undergoes a greater degree of lengthening and at a slightly later point at the end of the swing phase than both ST and SM potentially exposing it being 'the weakest link'.
-This suggests that specific eccentric as well as concentric strengthening with appropriate flexibility may help most to alleviate the chances of hamstring injury during sprinting.
+However, a recent study that looked at hamstring muscle group recruitment, timing and extension / flexion phases during sprinting on a treadmill identified the fact that of the muscles concerned - semitendinosus (ST), semimembranosus (SM) and BF - the BF undergoes a greater degree of lengthening and at a slightly later point at the end of the swing phase that both ST and SM potentially exposing it being 'the weakest link'.
+This suggests that specific eccentric, as well as concentric strengthening with appropriate flexibility, may help most to alleviate the chances of a hamstring injury during sprinting.